 your starting point or use case.
 Let’s say, for example, you have created a factsheet.
 You

 will serve the same factsheet to anyone who visits the site and clicks the link (no

 customization).
 Here, you could just place the PDF file for the factsheet in the

 public folder of your project.
 In fact, that folder is for anything which does not need processing by

 Let’s take it up a notch.
 You still have your factsheet, however, you now want to pull in the latest available data each time you build your app as a static Astro site (the default).
 The factsheet might pull in data from external APIs, which change from time-to-time.
 We can generate the PDF at build time in our file route.
 Once again, every user will get the same factsheet, just you save yourself having to update it manually each time the input data changes.

 public case, though we will source the data differently, generating it in the non-HTML resource route:

 If you want to go to town and have an SSR Astro site, you can opt for a similar approach, not too different from what we do here.
-In this case, you could even personalise the factsheet, adding the visitor’s name at the top of the it.
+In this case, you could even personalize, the factsheet, adding the visitor’s name at the top of it.
 We will see only a small couple of changes are needed to generate the PDF on an SSR site (compared to a static one).
-In reality, the biggest difference is that you need a form or some other mechanism for collection user personalised data.
+In reality, the biggest difference is that you need a form or some other mechanism for collection user personalized data.

 To create a non-HTML route in Astro for a static site, you add a new file in